Onboarding

 Sync your repos

-If additional set-up is required, our team will reach out to you directly with next steps.
-Contact support@usetusk.ai if you have any questions.
+If additional one time set-up is required, our team will reach out to you with next steps.
+We will resolve the last-mile issues with the test execution environment (e.g., missing environment variables, missing dependencies).

 Connect your project management platform